Integrating MIT Applications with Open edX using Tutor

 If you have a devstack instance handy, you can export these and import them into Tutor.
 Otherwise, just create them and make sure to set dates for the courses (they default to 2030 otherwise).

-Configure Open edX user and token for use with MITx Application management commands
+Create an access token to use with MIT Application management commands

 http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/